 On March 14, 2024, the Company entered into a new stand-alone credit agreement (the "2024 Credit Agreement") for a term loan of \$225 million.
 Borrowings under the 2024 Credit Agreement bear interest at a base rate plus an interest rate spread up to 1.75% based on the lower of the pricing corresponding to (i) the Company's Leverage Ratio or (ii) the Company's public rating.
+At September 30, 2024, the interest rate was 6.5%.
 The frequency of interest payments varies based upon the Interest Election Request.
 The term loan issued under the 2024 Credit Agreement will mature on March 14, 2029.
 The obligations of the Company under the 2024 Credit Agreement are unsecured and have been guaranteed by certain of the Company's subsidiaries.
 The agreement contains affirmative, negative and financial covenants, and events of default customary for facilities of this type.